rmrresearch/GhostFragment/docs/source/design/considerations.rst

 ******************************

 #.
 Most methods differ in how they form fragments.
 #.
-Forming fragments is more than grouping atoms, it also requires assigning
+Forming fragments is more than grouping atoms, it also requires the ability
-   AOs, and electrons to the fragment.
+   to assign AOs, and electrons to the fragments and intersections of fragments
 #.
 Most fragment methods start by preliminarily forming pseudoatoms, i.e.,
-   disjoint groups of atoms that are never separated
+   disjoint groups of atoms that are never separated.
+#.
+The actual atoms themselves can always be used as a trivial set of
+   pseudoatoms
+#.
+For disjoint fragments, the fragments themselves can be considered
+   pseudoatoms
+#.
+Mapping of AOs and number of electrons needs to be done from pseudoatoms to
+   work with intersecting fragments

 ******************************
 N-Mer Formation Considerations